 App-based remotes are not new, as we've seen similar functionality offered by Roku, Vizio and others, but Google TV also combines this with content browsing and personalized watchlists on your phone within the same app.
 We'll talk more about those features in a minute, but combining all of that capability with a remote control, in the device that you carry in your pocket at all times helps break down the barriers between the smart TV and your smartphone.
 It's a move away from the TV as a stationary device to the TV being one component in your larger media viewing world.

 All of the above features include personalization, whether that's through recommendations, listings of subscribed services, or simply letting you use a personal device to control the TV.
-Google takes this a step further by introducing individual user profiles on Google TV.
+Google takes this a step further by introducing individual user profiles on Google TV, though that feature has been delayed until sometime in 2022.

 This lets family members get recommendations tailored to them, built around their own viewing habits and interests.
 That's a huge improvement if you want to keep one person's period drama recommendations separate from another's kung-fu movie suggestions, and want to enjoy a series or streaming subscription without sharing it with the whole family.